ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * **Mac** - `java -jar $DOWNLOADS/webin-cli-4.2.3.jar -context genome -userName Webin-XXXXX -password myPassword -manifest $WORKSHOP/01-route/sequences/hCoV-19_isolate_1_manifest.txt -outputDir $WORKSHOP/01-route/sequences -inputDir $WORKSHOP/data/raw -validate -test`

 Press **Enter**.
-If the validation was successful the last output row will read:
+If the validation was successful, the last row of the output will read:

 > INFO : The submission has been validated successfully.

-A failed validation will provide directions to a report file that contains a list of error messages explaining the reason for the failure.
+If the submission fails, you will be directed to a report file.
+The report file will contain a list of error messages that explain the reason for the failure.
 You can address any issue(s) before re-attempting the validation.

-Following a successful validation, you can do a test submission (done by using the `-submit` option in place of `-validate` in the commands given above).
+If a validation is successful, you can do a test submission (this is done by using the `-submit` option in place of `-validate` in the commands given above).
 Continue using the test server (by keeping the `-test` option), and keep the same input and output directories as for the validation option.

-When you move to doing a real submission, use the same commands as those given above but with the `-test` option removed.
+When you move on to doing a real submission, use the same commands as those given above but with the `-test` option removed.
 If you have multiple manifest files, you can put the commands in a script file instead, so that the process can run automatically.
 See for example `$WORKSHOP/01-route/sequences/manifest_upload.sh` in the example data.

-## What happens after submission
+#### What happens after submission

-Once the submitted sequences have been processed, they will be distributed as **EMBL flat files**, see [this example from ENA](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/flat-file-example.html) to understand the format.
+Once the submitted sequence assemblies have been processed, they will be distributed as **EMBL flat files**, see [this example from ENA](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/flat-file-example.html) to understand the format.
 These files largely comprise of:

 1. Metadata, such as author names and addresses (contained in lines beginning with `R`, e.g. `RA`, `RL`, `RG`)
 2. Sample information, located inside a `source` block